elysiajs/documentation/docs/index.md

 ```

 Elysia understands that you want a path parameter name `id`.
-The library then register `id` as a type in `params`.
+The library then registers `id` as a type in `params`.

 ---
-You can define custom type for many thing, for example an incoming request's body.
+You can define a custom type for many things, for example, an incoming request's body.
 ```typescript
 import { Elysia } from 'elysia'